 Meet with your employees who will handle the business.

-Your employees will need to take care of things while your gone, and so a few weeks before your departure, set up a specific time to meet with those who are next in command.
-At this time, you can clue them in to any expectations you may have delegate your responsibilities, address any concerns that may arise, and what to do in case of an emergency (or what defines an emergency).
+Your employees will need to take care of things while you're gone, and so a few weeks before your departure, set up a specific time to meet with those who are next in command.
+At this time, you can clue them in to any expectations you may have, delegate your responsibilities, address any concerns that may arise, and discuss what to do in case of an emergency (or what defines an emergency).

 The heart of this step may be logistical, but it also works to set a standard of separation.
 By letting your employees know you’re officially on vacation, you can mitigate the risk of unnecessary calls and communications.